overture-stack/website/markdown/documentation/dms/installation/configuration/prereq/emails.md

 In scenarios where users have their e-mails set to private, they will **NOT** be able to login via Ego, and two alternatives are available:

-1. The user must change the privacy setting to allow access to their e-mail via that provider, **OR**
+1. The user must change the privacy setting to allow access to their e-mail via that provider, **OR**,

 2. The user must login with a different provider that does not have this requirement or setting.